 I finished this book at 2 am in the morning.
-By the time I closed the book, my face was literally washed by tears.
-Life is such a fragile existence, it could easily get twisted, shattered, and taken away from you and your beloved ones.
+By the time I closed the book, my face was literally washed with tears.
+Life is such a fragile existence, it could easily get twisted, shattered, and taken away from you and your loved ones.

 We cherish our lives because there are dreams, and there are all kinds of possibilities and happiness waiting for us to pursue, at least that is what we believe all the time.
 What if all these do not exist in the first place?